Cocycle stability in permutations of random simplicial complexes: Abstract

 \section{Abstract}

+Finding a non-sofic hyperbolic group will resolve two major problems in geometric group theory: Are there non sofic groups?
+Are there non residually finite hyperbolic groups?

-The cocycle stability rate of a simplicial complex measures how far cochains with small coboundaries are from actual cocycles.
-In this paper, we study the $1$-dimensional cocycle stability rate with permutation coefficients of random $2$-dimensional Linial--Meshulam complexes.
-Our main contribution is the following: If, in the middle traingle density range, these random complexes asymptotically almost surely have a linear cocycle stability rate, then there exists a non-sofic hyperbolic group.
-As no non-sofic group, nor any non-residually finite hyperbolic group, are known to exist, this opens a potential approach to both problems simultaneously.
+In this paper, we propose a new probabilistic approach to this problem, based on the \emph{cocycle stability in permutations} of \emph{random $2$-dimensional Linial--Meshulam complexes}.
+Specifically, we study their cocycle stability rate, which measures how far cochains with small coboundaries are from being cocycles.
+Our main contribution is the following: If, in a middle triangle density range, these random complexes typically have a linear cocycle stability rate, then there exists a non-sofic hyperbolic group.
 Our proof method is inspired by a well known fact about the non local testability of Sipser--Spielman expander codes.